LordZeuss/arr-installer/README.md

 I am not responsible for how you use these programs, I just wanted to write a script to see if it was possible to do so.
 Do not download any illegal content.

 # Programs Included
 * Sonarr      -for TV shows
 * Radarr      -for Movies
 * Jackett     -indexing for Sonarr/Radarr
+* Readarr     -Like sonarr/radarr but for books
+* Bazarr      -Another Arr program that downloads subtitles
 * Portainer   -interface to manage containers (This is an essential)
 * Qbittorrent -torrent program
+## Extra Programs Included
+* AdGuard     -DNS Adblocker, similar to pi-hole
+* Readarr     -Like sonarr/radarr but for books
+* Bazarr      -Another Arr program that downloads subtitles
+* Heimdall    -A way to view the status on your containers.
+Isn't a portainer replacement.

 # Pre-Requirements
 You need to have docker and docker-compose installed.